 There are always two things I recommend people do.

 If you are continually leaving just a couple of dollars in your checking account, overdraft fees are a reality.
 It also leaves you with nothing if unexpected expenses come up.

 Am I telling you to fully fund your emergency savings account with three to six months worth of expenses?
 No. I'm saying that having a little buffer in your checking account is a crucial step when you're in debt.

-It saves your from daily fluctuations and makes paying bills automatically a lot easier.
-It gives you peace of mind that you won’t get slapped with overdraft fees if you decide to pay a bill a few days early or have to pay for an unexpected birthday present.
+It saves you from daily fluctuations and makes paying bills automatically a lot easier.
+It gives you peace of mind that you won't get slapped with overdraft fees if you decide to pay a bill a few days early or have to pay for an unexpected birthday present.

 I recommend having about one week's worth of income as a checking account buffer.
 Keep it in your checking account and don't spend it unless necessary.
 If you do end up spending it, make sure you replenish it.

 When you are dealing with debt, it's important to keep your checking account cushion no bigger than necessary, and then funnel all extra money to paying down your credit card balances.
 The most important thing is making sure you're not going into even more debt because you can't afford life's little mishaps.

 When I was in credit card debt, I still managed to save $25 every paycheck.
 Even though my focus was on paying off my credit cards, I was still developing a habit of saving.
 Then, when my debt was gone, I already had the practice in place, and I was able to increase my saving payments considerably.